jaspector

 County Building & Safety permitting applies to construction, alteration, repair, demolition, and similar regulated building work in unincorporated county areas.
 Separate planning or zoning review may also be required depending on location, use, coastal status, grading, or other land-use constraints.

-Typical processing time is The County does not publish one general processing-time commitment for all permit types.
+Building permit processing times in unincorporated Santa Barbara County, CA typically run The County does not publish one general processing-time commitment for all permit types.
 A County rebuilding guide says first building plan review for single-family dwellings is about two weeks and accessory structures are about 30 days in that program, but that is not presented as a universal countywide timeline..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses within the stated code size and condition limits; Fences not over 6 feet high; Retaining walls not over 4 feet measured from the bottom of the footing to the top of the wall, subject to the stated exceptions; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Certain prefabricated swimming pools accessory to Group R-3 occupancies; Certain window awnings on qualifying occupancies.
+Not all construction work requires a permit in unincorporated Santa Barbara County, CA. The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses within the stated code size and condition limits; Fences not over 6 feet high; Retaining walls not over 4 feet measured from the bottom of the footing to the top of the wall, subject to the stated exceptions; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Certain prefabricated swimming pools accessory to Group R-3 occupancies; Certain window awnings on qualifying occupancies.
 Note: Exemption from a building permit does not authorize work that violates zoning, grading, coastal, flood, fire, septic, or other county requirements.
 Project-specific thresholds and exceptions still matter.
+When in doubt, confirm with the local building department before starting work.